tegonal/minimalist/README.md

 </code-arb-1>

+### Predefined args providers

-For some `arb` and a few `ordered` definitions we provide predefined `ArgsSourceProvider`s.
+For some `arb` and a few `ordered` definitions we provide predefined args providers which you can use in `ArgsSource`.
+You only need to extend (directly or indirectly) Minimalist's `PredefinedArgsProviders`.
 Following an example:

 <code-predefined-1>